braph-software/BRAPH-2/tutorials/developers/dev_measure/readme.md

 <a id="Binodal-Unilayer-Measure-Distance"></a>
 ### Binodal Unilayer Measure (Distance)  [⬆](#Table-of-Contents)

-Now we implement the binodal measure `Distance`, again highlighting the differences.
+Now you will implement the binodal measure `Distance`.
 > **Code 7.** **Distance element header.**
-> 		The `header` section of the generator code for "_Distance.gen.m" provides the general information about the `Distance` element.
+> 		The `header` section of the generator code in "_Distance.gen.m" provides the general information about the `Distance` element.
 > 		This code modifies Code 1.
 > ````matlab
 > %% ¡header!